 - what your earning potential is likely to be, considering long term salary prospects

-Once you’ve done this you’ll then need to get a job with an employer who is willing to train you within your chosen trade or career* and once you have this in place you’ll be eligible to join the apprenticeship scheme.
-The next step will be to contact the apprenticeship team at Training Services who will advise you as to what courses you’ll need to attend and what the next steps are in formalising your apprenticeship.
+Once you've done this you'll then need to get a job with an employer who is willing to train you within your chosen trade or career* and once you have this in place you'll be eligible to join the apprenticeship scheme.
+The next step will be to contact the Apprenticeship Team who will advise you as to what courses you'll need to attend and what the next steps are in formalising your apprenticeship.

-The team at Training Services are available at any time to answer any queries or questions you may have regarding apprenticeships and can be contacted by either phoning +44 1624 687156 or by dropping into the Job Centre on Prospect Hill.
+The Apprenticeship Team are available at any time to answer any queries or questions you may have regarding apprenticeships and can be contacted by either phoning +44 1624 685808 or by emailing: firstname.lastname@example.org

 *Those interested in an apprenticeship in one for the following trades will initially be required to apply to the Univesity College Isle of Man who will put you through a selection process to determine your suitability for the course: